iamjoshk/ha-discogs/README.md

 ### Integration Settings

 During integration set up, and later using the settings gear in the integration, you can set the update interval individually for the collection, waitlist, random record, and collection values.
 These intervals are in minutes.
 If you disable the automatic updates, then you can use automations to press the refresh buttons and refresh data from each endpoint at any interval you decide.
 You can also always press the buttons for an on-demand update even with automatic updates enabled.

+## Sensors Created

++ Collection sensor: A sensor that counts the number of releases in your collection folder.
++ Collection Value sensors: 3 sensors that report the minimum, median, and maximum value of your collection based on Discogs sales.
++ Wantlist sensor: A sensor that counts the number of releases in your wantlist.
++ Rate Limit binary sensor: Turns on if the Discogs API rate limit has been hit.
+Attributes include the number of calls in the last minute.
++ Refresh buttons: Individual buttons to manually refresh your collection, collection value, and wantlist sensors.

 ## Available Actions

 Note: the data returned even for small collections will exceed the limit (65535 characters) of entity attributes, so the action responses are returned as responses only with an option to download the response as a JSON file.
 The responses will NOT be saved to an entity.